Worst-Case VCG Redistribution Mechanism Design Based on the Lottery Ticket Hypothesis: Introduction

-The public project problem~\cite{Mas-Colell1995:Microeconomic,Moore2006:General,Moulin1988:Axioms} is a fundamental mechanism design model that has been well studied in both computer science and economics.
+The {\em public project problem}~\cite{Mas-Colell1995:Microeconomic,Moore2006:General,Moulin1988:Axioms} is a fundamental mechanism design model that has been well studied in both computer science and economics.
 Under this model, a group of agents decide whether or not to build a public project (i.e., a bridge).
 In this paper, we focus on {\em binary} and {\em non-excludable} public project.
 That is, the mechanism decision is binary -- we either build the project or not.
-The project is {\em non-excludable} in the sense that once it is built, it can be consumed by every agent, regardless of their valuations or contributions.
+The project is {\em non-excludable} in the sense that once it is built, it can be consumed by every agent, regardless of their contributions.
+Our model follows prior works on {\em VCG redistribution mechanism design for the public project problem}~\cite{Naroditskiy2012:Redistribution,Guo2016:Competitive,Guo17:Speed,Guo19:asymptotically,Wang21:Redistribution}.
+Below we describe the model.

-This paper follows the same model from existing works on VCG redistribution mechanism design for the public project problem~\cite{Naroditskiy2012:Redistribution,Guo2016:Competitive,Guo17:Speed,Guo19:asymptotically,Wang21:Redistribution}.
-Formally, we use $n$ to denote the number of agents.
-Without loss of generality, we assume the project costs $1$.
+\begin{definition}[Public Project Problem] $n$ agents decide whether or not to build a public project that costs $1$.
 Agent $i$'s type is $\theta_i$ ($0\le \theta_i\le 1$).
-If the mechanism decision is to build, then agent $i$'s valuation is $\theta_i$.
-If the mechanism decision is not to build, then agent $i$ retains her share of the project cost $\frac{1}{n}$.
+If the mechanism decision is {\sc not build}, then agent $i$ retains her share of the project cost $\frac{1}{n}$ and her valuation is $\frac{1}{n}$ for this outcome.
+If the mechanism decision is to {\sc build}, then agent $i$'s valuation is $\theta_i$. \end{definition}